metafizzy/fizzy.school/content/state-variables.md

 ---
 title: State variables
 layout: lesson
-description: Learn how to use a variable to keep track of state instead of checking the DOM.
+description: Learn how to use variables to keep track of state instead of checking the DOM.
 problemText: Checking if an element has a class.
 solutionText: Using a variable to keep track of state.
 problemCode: |